antonioyv502/Smart-Fan-System/README.md

 1. Sensor Unit (PSoC #1)

-- Interfaces with a Real-Time Clock (RTC) module to read the current time.
+- Interfaces with a DS3231 RTC module to read the current time.
 - Implements time-based control logic to determine the appropriate fan speed.
 - Sends RTC-based motor control commands to the motor control unit via UART.